 Over the summer of 2019, I was a Research Intern at IBM Research Ireland in Dublin, working on Blockchain and IoT.

 The general theme of my research is building secure decentralized ecosystems for the sharing economy of the future.
+My interests include:

 - blockchain as an enabler for decentralized business entities, acting as the substrate for the interaction of distinct islands of activity connected together into a virtual organization

-- the impact blockchain can have on our lives when combined and intertwined with digital (decentralized) identity mechanisms
+- blockchain for securing Internet-of-Things networks, combined and intertwined with digital decentralized identity (DID) mechanisms

 - N. Papadis, S. Borst, A. Walid, M. Grissa, L. Tassiulas, “Stochastic Models and Wide-Area Network Measurements for Blockchain Design and Analysis”, IEEE International Conference on Computer Communications (INFOCOM), 2018 (link, pdf)

-- N. Papadis, E. Stai and V. Karyotis, “A path-based recommendations approach for online systems via hyperbolic network embedding”, 2017 IEEE Symposium on Computers and Communications (ISCC), 2017. (link, pdf)
+- N. Papadis, E. Stai and V. Karyotis, “A path-based recommendations approach for online systems via hyperbolic network embedding”, 2017 IEEE Symposium on Computers and Communications (ISCC), 2017 (link, pdf)

 - N. Papadis, undergraduate thesis (in Greek, with English abstract), “Efficient recommendation algorithms for online web systems using hyperbolic network embedding”, NTUA, 2016 (link, pdf)